 NOTE: For special assessments (final bullet point above), college credit will be awarded for college-level learning that is comparable to a selected course's published scope and outcomes if awarded on a course equivalency basis.
 Block credit will be awarded in accordance with the assessment of college level learning as determined by an evaluation team consisting of academic professionals, faculty and practitioners in relevant fields.
-The evaluation team operates under supervision of the Dean for Academic and Student Services.
+The evaluation team operates under supervision of the Dean of Teaching and Learning and the Dean of Student Access and Success (Deans).
 Evaluation and other fees may be applied to special assessments.